By Kerry Hale

 How to find water hardness in my area

-There are various websites that allow you to check the water hardness in your area by postcode.
+Various websites allow you to check the water hardness in your area by postcode.
 Visit your water supplier’s website for up-to-date information on water quality.

 Can you treat hard water?